-Keratoconus is an eye condition caused by the progressive thinning of the cornea that results in blurred vision.
-The etiology is still not completely understood but it is likely secondary to oxidative stress that leads to an imbalance between the production and destruction of the collagen and /or lack of the cells that stabilized the anterior layers of the cornea.
+Keratoconus is an eye condition that causes progressive thinning of the cornea, resulting in blurred vision.
+Although researchers do not yet fully understand its exact etiology, they believe it is likely secondary to oxidative stress.
+This stress disrupts the balance between collagen production and destruction and may also lead to a deficiency of the cells that stabilize the anterior layers of the cornea.

 Normal Cornea and Keratoconus (KC) Cornea

-The diagnosis is performed by the eye care provider with an eye exam and ancillary testing including corneal topography and measurements of the corneal thickness pattern.
+To confirm the diagnosis, an eye care provider conducts a comprehensive eye exam.
+They also perform ancillary tests, including corneal topography and measurements of the corneal thickness pattern, to assess the condition more accurately.

 Corneal topography

-Treatment depends on the stage of keratoconus – corrective glasses, soft contact lens, rigid contact lenses, hybrid contact lenses, collagen cross linking, corneal transplantation, and corneal rings are some of the options available.
+Treatment options depend on the stage of keratoconus.
+Initially, corrective glasses or soft contact lenses may be sufficient.
+However, as the condition progresses, rigid contact lenses, hybrid contact lenses, collagen cross-linking, corneal transplantation, and corneal rings may be necessary.

 Facts: